zyc140345/FedAMoLE/README.md

 # Personalized Federated Fine-Tuning for LLMs via Data-Driven Heterogeneous Model Architectures
 This repository contains the official implementation for the work “Personalized Federated Fine-Tuning for LLMs via Data-Driven Heterogeneous Model Architectures”.
-> Large-scale instruction data is essential for aligning pre-trained Large Language Models (LLMs)
+> Large-scale instruction data is essential for aligning pretrained Large Language Models (LLMs)
-> with human instructions through instruction tuning.
-However, such data is often sourced from distinct clients,
+> with human instructions, but may contain sensitive information that hinders its public sharing.
-> characterized by privacy concerns and heterogeneity.
-Federated Learning (FL) addresses privacy issues by
+> Federated Learning (FL) enables collaborative fine-tuning of LLMs without data sharing.
-> enabling collaborative fine-tuning without data sharing.
-However, traditional FL assumes a uniform model structure
+> However, existing works on federated LLM fine-tuning usually adopt a uniform model architecture,
-> and data distribution, making it ineffective for training on highly heterogeneous data with varying amounts and
+> making it hard to fit the highly heterogeneous data with varying amounts and formats.
-> formats.
-To address this, we propose FedAMoLE—a lightweight, personalized FL framework enabling data-driven
+> To address this, we propose FedAMoLE—a lightweight personalized FL framework enabling
-> heterogeneous model architectures based on mixture of LoRA experts (MoLE).
-It features an adaptive MoLE module
+> data-driven heterogeneous model architectures, featured by an adaptive mixture of LoRA experts (MoLE) module
-> for aggregating heterogeneous models and a reverse selection-based expert assignment strategy to optimize model
+> for enabling aggregation of heterogeneous models and a reverse selection-based expert assignment strategy
-> architectures based on local and global data distributions.
-Experiments across five scenarios show that FedAMoLE
+> to optimize model architectures based on data distributions.
+Experiments across five scenarios show that
-> improves accuracy by an average of 5.14% over existing approaches while obtaining good scalability.
+> FedAMoLE improves accuracy by an average of 5.14% over existing approaches while obtaining good scalability.

 ## Project Structure
 ```